 Before being promoted into the Authority Set the operator has to supply the necessary contact- and node-information via THIS FORM.

 In addition, please us this form for filling out your ANO’s emergency contact information.
 This second form can be updated via the same link if your info changes in the future.
-It links directly to the Guide’s Emergency Alert bot configuration sheet so please keep the information current.
+It links directly to the Emergency Alert bot configuration sheet, maintained the Standing Parties or eligible (core) committees, so please keep the information current.

 Checklist